 To date, he has co-authored two books in the field of computational fluid dynamics and has published 400 papers in journals and conference proceedings.
 He has graduated 45 PhD students who now hold positions in academia and industries around the world.
 He has also been an Assoc.
 Editor of Computers and Fluids; ASME Journal of Fluids Engineering; The Aeronautical Journal of the Royal Aeronautical Society; Journal of Computational and Theoretical Nanoscience; on the advisory board of Physics of Fluids; as well as a member of editorial board in several other journals in the fields of Engineering, Applied Mathematics, Applied Physics and Nanotechnology.

-He has served on the Fluid Dynamics Technical Committee of the American Institute of Aeronautics and Astronautics (AIAA); is a member of the Board of Directors of the European Aeronautics Science Network (EASN); an expert evaluator for the European Commission and the European Research Council (ERC); and on the Advisory Board of Japan-Europe Aerospace Research and Technology Co-operation.
-He has been an associate editor of the ASME Journal of Fluids Engineering; The Aeronautical Journal of the Royal Aeronautical Society; and the Journal of Computational and Theoretical Nanoscience.
+He has served on the Fluid Dynamics Technical Committee of the American Institute of Aeronautics and Astronautics (AIAA); has been a member of the Board of Directors of the European Aeronautics Science Network (EASN); currently: Member and Deputy Chair of the European Research Council (Engineering) panel; an expert evaluator for the European Commission; Chair of the academic panel of the UK's Oil and Gas Technology Centre (OGTC).